 Endpoints

-Endpoints are the receiving points for webhooks in HookRelay.
-Each endpoint represents a connection between a webhook provider (like Stripe or GitHub) and your Next.js application.
-When a provider sends a webhook to HookRelay, it’s received by an endpoint and then forwarded to your application’s webhook handler.
+Endpoints are the receiving points for Stripe webhooks in HookRelay.
+Each endpoint represents a connection between Stripe and your Next.js application.
+When Stripe sends a webhook to HookRelay, it’s received by an endpoint and then forwarded to your application’s webhook handler.

 Understanding Endpoints